 The Art of Mass Gatherings

-An experiential workforce development program that builds community resilience & disaster preparedness through music, food & festivals
+An experiential workforce development program that builds disaster preparedness and resilience through music, food & festivals

-The Art of Mass Gatherings (AoMG) is a workforce development program that builds community resilience and climate change preparedness through the arts, culture, food, and festivals.
-Whether a single day learning event or a statewide training program, AoMG brings together a variety of professionals—including artists, event producers, and emergency responders— for hands-on learning and networking.
-Participants meet one another and share knowledge and practices that increase the safety, accessibility, sustainability, and community engagement of large gatherings of people.
+The Art of Mass Gatherings (AoMG) is a workforce development program that builds community resilience and disaster preparedness through the arts, culture, food, and festivals.
+Whether a single day learning event or a statewide training program, AoMG brings together a variety of professionals—including event producers, arts and cultural organizations, and emergency responders— for hands-on learning and networking.
+Participants meet one another and share knowledge and practices that increase the safety, accessibility and sustainability of large gatherings of people.

 Hundreds of people in ten cities across the country have already participated in this innovative program, developed by Majestic Collaborations and featured by FEMA in its Arts & Experiential Learning Inspiration Book.
 Keep scrolling to learn more or see where we’ve been so far.
 Interested in bringing a learning event or training program to your festival, community, or state?
 Get in touch!